danzilio/gonzo/README.md

 #### Available Parameters:

-- `image`: The image that `docker` should use to run the commands defined in the `commands` section.
+- `image`: String, required.
+The image that `docker` should use to run the commands defined in the `commands` section.
-- `user`: The user under which the commands defined in the `command` array should be run.
+- `user`: String, optional.
+The user under which the commands defined in the `command` array should be run.
 This user must exist in the container for the command to succeed.

 ### Vagrant